clnmlg/clnmlg/README.md

 ### Glad to see you here!
-As a junior backend developer, I work on building robust backends with the Symfony framework for your application or website.
-I like to design lightweight and powerful systems, distributed but synchronized, beautiful and efficient.
-I'm also interested in how databases work, computer security and pen-testing, design and music, as well as promising technologies such as Blockchain.
+As a junior backend developer student, I'm learning on how to build robust backends with the Symfony framework for applications.
+I'm also interested in computer security, pen-testing, design and music, as well as promising technologies such as Blockchain.

 <br/>